bukalapak/redis-cluster/README.md

 - `read_mode`: for read command, RedisClient can try to read from slave if specified.
 Supported option is `:master`(default), `:slave`, and `:master_slave`.
 - `silent`: whether or not RedisCluster will raise error.
 - `logger`: if specified.
 RedisCluster will log all of RedisCluster errors here.
+- `reset_interval`: reset threshold in second.
+A reset can only happen once per reset_interval.
+- `circuit_threshold`: Threshold how many error that client will considered an unhealthy.
+- `circuit_interval`: How long failed count will be remembered in second.

 #### Middlewares